2010, February 6

 William & Mary welcomed a new Tribe mascot — The Griffin.
 With the body of a British lion and the head of an American bald eagle, the mythical creature links the history and heritage of the United States and Great Britain.

 2011, February 4

 U.S. House of Representatives Majority Leader, Eric Cantor J.D.
 '88, spoke to a crowd of more than 2,000 at the Charter Day ceremony celebrating William & Mary's 318th birthday.
-New traditions were set as the ceremony moved from Saturday morning to Friday afternoon, and the first-ever Charter Day concert was hosted on Saturday evening.
+New traditions were set as the ceremony moved from Saturday morning to Friday afternoon.

 2011, September 6

-Former U.S. Secretary of Defense Robert M. Gates '65 is named the 24th Chancellor of the College.
-Gates will succeed retired U.S. Supreme Court Associate Justice Sandra Day O'Connor in the post when she completes her term in February 2012.
+Former U.S. Secretary of Defense Robert M. Gates '65 was named the 24th Chancellor of the university.
+Gates succeeded retired U.S. Supreme Court Associate Justice Sandra Day O'Connor in the post when she completed her term in February 2012.

 2012, February 6

-Former U.S. Secretary of Defense Robert M. Gates '65 is invested as the College's new chancellor during the Charter Day ceremony.
+Former U.S. Secretary of Defense Robert M. Gates '65 was invested as the university's new chancellor during the Charter Day ceremony.

 2012, May 13